jrsawvel/jrsawvel.github.io/_posts/2017-04-05-open-web-vs-silos.md

 The "open web" and "silos", those terms are getting confusing.
 What do they mean?

-* 2010 post at tantek.com - [What is the Open Web?](http://tantek.com/2010/281/b1/what-is-the-open-web) - tantek started or helped to start the [Indieweb](https://indieweb.org) movement in 2010.
+2010 post at tantek.com - [What is the Open Web?](http://tantek.com/2010/281/b1/what-is-the-open-web) - tantek started or helped to start the [Indieweb](https://indieweb.org) movement in 2010.
+He wrote:

 > And that's my rough working definiton of what is the open web.
 In summary: